sjanel/coincenter/INSTALL.md

 </p>
 </details>

+Unless explicitly stated otherwise, all commands detailed in next sections are to be run from the top level directory of `coincenter` repository.

 ## Public docker image

 If you don't want to build `coincenter` locally, you can just download the public docker image, corresponding to the latest version of branch `main`.